 - Empty aerosol cans that have no slosh or hiss

 METAL ITEMS MUST BE RINSED before putting in recycling container.

 Rinsed aluminum drink cans may also be deposited at one of the Giving Garden Foundation’s five Can Cottage locations:

 * Gloucester Moose Family Center on Moose Drive

 * Franktronics at 3618 George Washington Memorial Hwy.

 * Mathews High School on Buckley Hall Road in Mathews

 These Other Items Can Be Recycled Elsewhere in the Community:

 Gloucester Home Depot and Lowe’s stores accept non-working, unbroken CFL bulbs for responsible disposal.
 Ask a store associate for assistance.

-Please note that older fluorescent tube light bulbs are considered household hazardous waste and can be dropped off twice per year at the Household Hazardous Waste collection dates or the they can be recycled by going to LampTracker website and requesting a box to return the bulbs in.
+Please note that older fluorescent tube light bulbs are considered household hazardous waste and can be dropped off twice per year at the Household Harmful Waste Collection Opens in New Window dates or the they can be recycled by going to LampTracker Opens in New Window website and requesting a box to return the bulbs in.
 There is a shipping fee.